akiszka/react-native-simple-portal/README.md

 Add the package to your project: `yarn add react-native-simple-portal`.

-Then, wrap your app in the `PortalProvider`.
+Then, wrap your app with the `PortalProvider`.
 The placement of this component has no influence on how your app looks, but any portals will have to be inside it.

 ```tsx
 export function App() {